 It’s leveraging these early and full benefits of video review where Case Builder’s benefits really shine.
 Reviewing a deposition video early will not only free up precious trial preparation hours but can also help you determine what to work on or pursue when there is still time.
 Even in the more likely scenario that a case settles, deposition video can provide awareness of and insight into potentially case-making moments of testimony that can help attorneys reach a settlement more favorably.

-Being able to pinpoint a moment in a transcript on video is a powerful advantage that you should employ for every deposition.
-Even better when this can be done while you’re reviewing transcripts throughout the case (and not losing the work).
-If you think the costs outweigh the benefits for videotaping depositions, perhaps you need to recalculate — using Case Builder.
+Being able to pinpoint a moment in a transcript on video is a powerful advantage that you should employ for every deposition, especially while you’re reviewing transcripts throughout the case.
+If you think the costs outweigh the benefits for videotaping depositions, perhaps you need to recalculate — using DISCO Case Builder.